 Direct Current (DC) Power is becoming more prevalent in providing power to residential, commercial, and industrial systems.
 Solar Photovoltaic (PV) Systems and some Wind Turbine Systems implements DC power.
 Some Wind Turbines implements the use of Alternating (AC) generators However, some Wind Turbines implements DC generators.
 These turbines requires the use of an Invertor.
 The Invertor converts DC to AC Power for use in an AC power system.
 Solar PV Systems also consist of an invertor to convert DC Power to AC power.
 However, the by using an invertor power is loss in the conversion from DC to AC.
 Therefore, this power loss is eliminated if DC power is used directly.
 More and more innovation ways are being developed that directly uses the DC power that is generated from Solar PV and Wind Turbines.
 HVAC systems implementing DDC controls can implement the DC power for its controls.
 Furthermore, with many electronic products (i.e TVs, computers, mobile phone chargers,... read more

 I don't really like the term "engineering ethics", because it implies that right and wrong may only be defined within the scope of a discipline, but as it is the term du jour, oh well.
 As an undergraduate, you get a few courses here and there that touch on "engineering ethics", or maybe a special class devoted to it, and most all the kids I knew kind of blew it off.
 It was an easy class, you just BS a paper or two about a famous disaster, and how the engineers were to blame, and you get an A. Then you graduate, go out into the workforce, and start playing the CYA game.
 You may not like to hear it, but that's a pervasive theme in modern business.
 You don't ask "How can I make this situation right?"
 You ask "Who is on the hook for this, and how can I make it NOT ME?"
 That's not honesty.
 That's not engineering.
-Insofar as you deal with hard facts, careful estimates, and the reality of universal physical laws, you're on the hook to DO IT RIGHT.
-It can be done, that's... read more
+Insofar as you deal with hard facts, careful estimates, and the reality of universal physical laws, you're on the... read more